Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

 SYSLOG_POLL_INTERVAL = Interval in seconds at which to poll client instances for new syslog data
 SSH_POLL_INTERVAL = Interval in mins at which to poll client instances for SSH derived info

-*NB - The SYSLOG_POLL_INTERVAL must always be smaller than SSH_POLL_INTERVAL due to the method by which their functions are called*
+*NB - The SYSLOG_POLL_INTERVAL must always be smaller than SSH_POLL_INTERVAL due to the method by which their functions are called, both of thhses variables must be integers*

 ## Network Requirements
-Container needs to be accessible to all remote PfSense instances, and needs an open UDP connection on port 514
+Container needs to be accessible to all remote PfSense instances.

 ## Client Configuration
-In it's current state the syslog server is fully compatible with 2.5.x versions of PfSense.
+In it's current state the syslog server is fully compatible and tested with 2.5.x PfSense CE and 21.05 PfSense Plus.
+The system should also be compatible with earlier 2.4.x versions of PfSense, however this is not tested.
-In order to add a new PfSense instance, firstly begin remote syslog sending to the system using the relevant instructions below.
+In order to add a new PfSense instance, there are three key steps.
-Once syslog records from the remote instance begin being transmitted to the system, a new record for this instance will be automatically added to the underlying database.
-IP Connection details and SSH credentials can then be added to this instance record to allow the system to pull data from the remote instance in order to maintain records for all datapoints.
+Firstly begin syslogs need to be properly configured using the instructions below.
+Secondly you will need to ensure that SSH access to your client PfSense instance is enabled.
+Finally you will need to enter the details of your client PfSense instance into the system, including the original admin/root account setup for the PfSense client.

-### PfSense 2.5.x - Syslog Setup
+### PfSense CE 2.5.x/PfSense Plus 21.05 - Syslog Setup
 Within the System Log Settings (Status > System Logs > Settings) set the logging format to "SYSLOG RFC5424" and set the system to:
   - Log packets matched from the default block rules
   - Log packets matched from the default pass rules